damianoneill/kops/README.md

 In order to use kOps to build clusters in AWS we will create a dedicated IAM user for kOps.

-The kops user will require the following IAM permissions to function properly:
+The kOps user will require the following IAM permissions to function properly:

 ```
 AmazonEC2FullAccess